tom-smith-okta/okta-api-center/gateways/aws/readme.md

 ![alt text](https://s3.us-east-2.amazonaws.com/tom-smith-okta-api-center-images/amazon_api_gateway/aws_api_gateway_solar-system_home.png)

-This Invoke URL is important; we're going to use it as the PROXY_URI for our sample application, and also as the Audience value for our Authorization Server.
+This Invoke URL is important; we're going to use it as the GATEWAY_URI for our sample application, and also as the Audience value for our Authorization Server.

-Add it to your `.env` file now as your PROXY_URI.

 Now, let's add a couple of "real" endpoints to the proxy.